-As NYU Abu Dhabi plans for a Remote Plus fall and start to the Academic Year 2020-21 we will be prioritizing our academic and research mission, acting with flexibility in response to uncertainty, accommodating robust health and safety protocols, limiting density on campus, and considering ongoing global travel restrictions, while ensuring this fall will be truly worthwhile for our community members.
+In Academic Year 2020-2021 NYU Abu Dhabi will be prioritizing our academic and research mission, acting with flexibility in response to uncertainty, accommodating robust health and safety protocols, limiting density on campus, and considering ongoing global travel restrictions, while ensuring this fall will be truly worthwhile for our community members.

 Our University is a diverse and vital center of scholarship, with faculty who are leading scholars, artists, researchers, writers, and dedicated teachers.
 As we implement remote instruction into the fall, our students will receive the outstanding educational experience with a distinctive focus on intercultural understanding and leadership that is the hallmark of NYUAD.

 Academics, Safety, and Campus Access

 Health and Safety